Rahul-Bhardwaj206/interactive-skill-tree-builder/README.md

   - Automatic layout with node fitting

 - 🔄 Skill Management
-  - Add new skills with name, description, and level
+  - Add new skills with name, description, cost, and level
   - Set skill prerequisites through node connections
   - Mark skills as completed or incomplete
   - Delete skills with proper cleanup
   - Three-tier skill levels (Beginner, Intermediate, Advanced)

+- 🔌 Extension Features
+  - Validate connections to prevent circular dependencies with user feedback
+  - Search bar to filter nodes by name with highlighting
+  - Pre-build sample skill tree with arranged layout for quick start
+  - Recursive dependency tracking to reset all downstream skills when prerequisites change

 - 🔍 Search and Filter
   - Search skills by name and description